-- Topic and School values/Heartsmart floor book scrutinies, learning walks and PSHE links on the year group half termly knowledge organisers. - The monitoring of DOL, to check the coverage and learning of the concepts within the 7 strands from the Milestones.
+- Topic and School values/Heartsmart floor book, learning walks and PSHE links on the year group half termly knowledge organisers. - The monitoring of DOL, to check the coverage and learning of the concepts within the 7 strands from the Milestones.
 Please refer to Appendix B.

 This policy will be reviewed by the PSHE lead annually.
-At every review, the policy will be approved by the PSHE lead governor (Miss Daltrey) and then the governing board, as well as, the headteacher.
+At every review, the policy will be approved by the PSHE lead governors (Mrs Ashton and Mrs Brandreth) and then the governing board, as well as, the headteacher.